leon-good-life/chatbot/README.md

 2. I put all the colors in theme.css file.
 I used css variables.

-3. All components (except App component) are under components directory.
+3. All components are under components directory.
+The directories are nested.